tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Working with Associations

-Without traits, if we wanted our camera to include a memory card, we would use FactoryBot to create a `MemoryCard` and pass that in when building out camera.
+Without traits, if we wanted our camera to include a memory card, we would use FactoryBot to create a `MemoryCard` and pass that in when building out the camera.

 ```ruby
 context 'when a camera has a memory card' do